Community School, Tehran: Growing pains

 In 1967 there was some tension in the school; the school population was about half Iranian and mostly non-Christian.
 Although the school atmosphere was open and tolerant, the Presbyterian missionary board thought the school was straying from its charter.
 By this time Mr. Irvine and board member, Dr. Khodadad Farmanfarmaian had come to the view that the Community should be developed into an International school, and should take on the role of secular college preparatory school.
 They formed a committee to explore the possibility.
 The missionary board thought Mr. Irvine and Dr. Farmanfarmaian were leading the school away from its missionary charter, and emotions flared up.

-The need for international schools in Iran was certainly strong and was a natural source of conflict and turmoil for the board.
+The need for international schools in Iran was strong and was a natural source of conflict and turmoil for the board.
 At that time, chapel was voluntary, but bible class was required.
 The missionaries were unhappy: The school had largely become a school for upper-class Iranian children.
 The missionary board reacted negatively to the committee promoting an International school.
 Over the summer of 1967, Community School headmaster Richard Irvine and Dr. Farman-Farmanian left to found the Iranzamin School, with Irvine its new headmaster.
 This parting of ways caused many hurt feelings, and many of the people involved bore strong grudges lasting years.
 Ms. Sahakian, a school icon, went to Iranzamin School; Ms. Amin, another school icon, stayed at Community School.

 After the departure of Mr. Irvine, the missionary board hired Douglas Hill as the next headmaster.
 Given the problems of running a religious school in Iran, including government objections and interference, Mr. Hill also moved the school in the direction of a secular international school.